rkaushik29/ows_searchapp/README.md

-# ows_searchapp
+# Graz Tourism App
-Example search application for OpenWebSearch.
+Pilot Search Application for OpenWebSearch.
 Created using React JS, to be used in conjuction with the OWS Search API.

 ### Running the API
 First, the OWS Search API needs to be running.
 You can set this up by following the instructions [here](https://opencode.it4i.eu/openwebsearcheu/wp4/java-lucene-search-api) and running the API on a server of your choice.